Guide

 Let’s get started by structuring the HTML.

-<div id="root"> <!-- query the element by id in JavaScript -->
+<div id="root"> <!-- query the element in JavaScript later -->

-<div> <!-- group container with all the filters -->
+<div> <!-- group container for filters -->

 <div>Red</div> <!-- filter -->